Managed IT vs In-House IT: Cost, Coverage, and Risk

 Managed IT is usually the stronger fit for businesses that need broad IT coverage without hiring a full internal team.
 In-house IT makes sense when the business is large enough to justify dedicated staff, or when regulated operations require direct employees.
 Many growing companies land in the middle with co-managed IT: internal staff for business context, and an MSP for monitoring, security, cloud, and after-hours depth.

 The decision should not be made on salary alone.
-A single IT hire can be valuable, but one person cannot cover helpdesk, cloud, networking, cybersecurity, backup, vendor management, documentation, and 24/7 response at the same depth as a managed team.
+A single IT hire can be valuable, but one person cannot cover helpdesk, cloud, networking, cybersecurity, backup, vendor management, documentation, and broad response coverage at the same depth as a managed team.

 | Factor | Managed IT | In-house IT |